VirusTotal/yara/docs/modules/lnk.rst

     .. c:member:: code_page
     An unsigned integer that specifies a code page language code identifier.

+.. c:type:: has_darwin_data
+Boolean flag which is set if a DarwinDataBlock structure is present.

+*Example: lnk.has_darwin_data*

 .. c:type:: darwin_data
 The DarwinDataBlock structure specifies an application identifier that can be used instead of a link target IDList to install an application when a shell link is activated.